singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 > Why is the runtime dictated by the shorter string instead of the longer string?
 If the strings are the same length (plus or minus one character), then it doesn't matter whether we use the longer string or the shorter string to define the runtime.
 If the strings are very different lengths, then the algorithm will terminate in O(1)  time.
 One really, really long string therefore won't significantly extend the runtime.
 It increases the runtime only if both strings are long.

-We might notice that the code for `oneEditReplace` is very similar to that for `oneEditinsert`.
+We might notice that the code for `oneEditReplace` is very similar to that for `oneEditInsert`.
 We can merge them into one method.

 To do this, observe  that both methods follow similar logic: compare each character and ensure  that the strings are only different by one.
 The methods  vary in how they handle  that difference.
-The method oneEditReplace does nothing other than flag the difference, whereas oneEditinsert increments the pointer to the longer string.
+The method oneEditReplace does nothing other than flag the difference, whereas oneEditInsert increments the pointer to the longer string.
 We can handle both of these in the same method.

 ```java
 1   boolean oneEditAway(String first, String second) {